Nettify Hotel Network Design — Wi-Fi Built for Hospitality

 What is hotel network design?

-Hotel network design is the process of planning the complete wireless and wired infrastructure for a hotel property — from network topology and access point placement to hardware specification and network separation strategy.
-Unlike generic network design, hotel network design must account for hospitality-specific demands: hundreds of guest devices per floor, IPTV multicast traffic, casting isolation, captive portal integration, PMS connectivity, and brand standards compliance.
-Many international hotel brands require physically separate networks for guest and operations traffic — not just logical VLAN separation — which fundamentally changes the design.
+Hotel network design is the process of planning the complete wireless and wired infrastructure for a hotel property, from network topology and access point placement to hardware specification and network separation strategy.
+Unlike generic network design, hotel network design must account for hospitality-specific demands: hundreds of guest devices per floor, IPTV traffic class separation, casting isolation, captive portal integration, PMS connectivity, and brand standards compliance.
+Many international hotel brands require physically separate networks for guest and operations traffic (not just logical separation between guest and operations networks), which fundamentally changes the design.
 The output is a set of documents — topology diagram, AP placement plan, Bill of Materials, and design report — that can be used to procure equipment and guide installation.

 What makes a hotel network different from a corporate network?

 Corporate networks are designed for a known, managed set of devices on a single domain.
-Hotel networks must support unknown guest devices (phones, laptops, tablets, gaming consoles) alongside operational systems (PMS, door locks, IPTV headend, digital signage), with strict traffic separation between them — often on physically separate infrastructure, not just VLANs, depending on the brand standard.
-Hotels also require seamless roaming across large areas, per-room bandwidth fairness, captive portal authentication, and the ability to handle peak loads during conferences or full occupancy — none of which are typical corporate requirements.
+Hotel networks must support unknown guest devices (phones, laptops, tablets, gaming consoles) alongside operational systems (PMS, door locks, IPTV, digital signage), with strict traffic separation between them — often on physically separate infrastructure, not just shared infrastructure with logical separation, depending on the brand standard.
+Hotels also require continuous roaming across large areas, per-room bandwidth fairness, captive portal authentication, and the ability to handle peak loads during conferences or full occupancy — none of which are typical corporate requirements.

-Do I need a Wi-Fi audit before ordering a network design?
+Do I need a Wi-Fi audit before ordering a hotel network design?

-What information does Nettify need to start a network design?
+What information does Nettify need to start a hotel network design?

 At minimum: architectural floor plans (PDF or CAD), the number of rooms and building count, the services you plan to run (Wi-Fi, IPTV, casting, signage, PMS integration), and any brand technology standards that apply.
 For existing properties, a site visit or prior audit report is also needed.
 The more detail provided upfront, the more accurate the first iteration of the design.